HOME | RESOURCES | Fellowships

 The New Haven Symphony Orchestra’s Harmony Fellowship for Underrepresented Musicians is a two-year Fellowship program for promising, diverse violinists, violists, and cellists pursuing an orchestral career.
 The NHSO strongly encourages applicants from diverse backgrounds including but not limited to, diverse racial, ethnic, socio-economic and geographic backgrounds that are traditionally under-represented in orchestras.
 Fellows will rehearse and perform with the orchestra and receive other career development benefits including mentoring and audition preparation, as well as Education/Community Engagement training with supervised experiences.

-NEW JERSEY SYMPHONY ORCHESTRA - COLTON FELLOWSHIP
+NEW JERSEY SYMPHONY ORCHESTRA - COLTON FELLOWSHIPS

 PITTSBURGH SYMPHONY ORCHESTRA - PAUL J. ROSS FELLOWSHIP PROGRAM